The university employs more than 13,000 people on campus, throughout the state, and around the world in a variety of position types.

 The Department of Human Resources is responsible for all aspects of staff employment, including oversight for the advertising and screening of applicants for various positions.

-Virginia Tech has more than 3,500 staff employees in a wide array of positions including housekeepers, dining hall workers, administrative assistants, lab technicians, trade workers, entry-level professionals, and many others.
+Virginia Tech has more than 3,500 staff employees in a wide array of positions including housekeepers, food service workers, administrative assistants, lab technicians, trade workers, and entry-level professionals such as human resources generalists, registered nurses, business managers, IT professionals, graphic designers and many more.
 Most staff jobs are in pay bands 1-4.
 General information about staff career groups is available online.
 Staff positions are salaried and eligible for certain benefits.

 Employees who began state employment prior to July 1, 2006 when the Restructured Higher Education Finance and Administrative Operations Act became effective are covered by the Virginia Personnel Act and State of Virginia Human Resource policies (administered by the Virginia Department of Human Resource Management).

 Employees hired on or after July 1, 2006 are considered university staff and are covered by university policies.